cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

     DApp
       decentralized application.

+    DeFi
+      decentralized finance which refers to financial instruments and mechanisms built on the blockchain using smart contracts.
+Examples include atomic loans, swaps, bonding curves, and escrow.

     delegation
       the process by which ada owners can participate in the network and earn rewards by delegating the stake associated with their ada holdings to a stake pool.

     epoch
       a defined group of slots that constitute a period of time.

+    EUTXO
+      extended unspent transaction output model of Cardano.

     faucet
       a web-based service that provides free tokens to users of a testnet.